mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 - A network error, network timeout, or command error may occur while establishing a new connection.
 Establishing a connection includes the MongoDB handshake and completing authentication (if configured).
-- A network error, network timeout may occur while reading or writing to an established connection.
+- A network error or network timeout may occur while reading or writing to an established connection.
 - A command error may be returned from the server.
 - A "writeConcernError" field may be included in the command response.